What If I say, the C is Chicken or Cow and V is Vegetables –

 Many people have advocated a vegetarian diet for health reasons & animal welfare, but there is another big element which not many of us focus on – that is about Environment.

-Most of the researches have estimated that 15–18% of the global greenhouse gas (GHG) emissions due to animal farming (meat, milk).
+Most of the researchers have estimated that 15–18% of the global greenhouse gas (GHG) emissions are due to animal farming (meat, milk).

 If you are wondering how… Let me give some plain & simple points, without exaggerations.